 Our children, our cultures and our spiritual musings give us life beyond our own.

 Might there be Life energy (positive) and Death energy (negative)?
 Both are necessary.
 Humans are trying to rationalize or neutralize the Death energy through reason, social rituals (including religion), withdrawal (Buddhism) and mysticism.

 Art and religion have the same origin, manifested in narratives.
 Both are emotional acts of imagination.
 Which arose first?
 Consciousness before!
 Human consciousness engenders religious feelings and artistic needs.

-Even if deeply non-religious and intellectually rigorous, isn’t the quest for the spiritual a necessary path as part of our life’s journey?
+Even if one is deeply non-religious and intellectually rigorous, isn’t the quest for the spiritual a necessary path as part of our life’s journey?

 The power of ideas: they shape us and our cultures.
-Religious commandments, laws, constitutions.
-They come in the form of spiritual traditions emanating from stories and a written narrative, from philosophical speculation and scientific discoveries.
+Religious commandments, laws, constitutions - they all come in the form of spiritual traditions, emanating from stories and a written narrative, from philosophical speculation and scientific discoveries.

 As shown by the Bible, Confucian thinking, evolution, and evidenced by our having children, we think of life and prospects of humanity in generational terms - always a parent and a child.
 Is AI our ultimate offspring?

-Religion & classic philosophy are there to calm down.
+Religion and classic philosophy are there to calm down.
 Modernity encourages risk and nervousness.

 Humans have worshiped and found meaning first in nature, then God and rituals, and now in technology as our ultimate mastery of the world.
 Where from here, when technology questions the future role of humans and who the master is?